 5.1.
 During 2011/12, the Council undertook a review of its structure and as a result Community Resources and Enterprise Resources were merged to become Community and Enterprise Resources.
 All future progress updates on the Resource Plan for 2012/13 will, therefore, include updates covering the remit of the newly merged Resource.
-This report and its appendices, however, details 2011/12 progress against the former Community Resources' Resource Plan measures only.
-The appendix has been produced through the Council's performance management reporting system IMPROVe, and involves a traffic light format using the following definitions to give a status report on each measure:- shortfall against target
+This report and its appendix, however, details 2011/12 progress against Enterprise Resources Resource Plan measures only.
+The appendix has been produced through the Council's performance management reporting system IMPROVe, and involves a traffic light format using the following definitions to give a status report on each measure:- shortfall against target shortfall against target

-Green The timescale or target has been met as per expectations shortfall against target

-Amber There has been minor slippage against timescale or minor allow us to say whether the target has been reached or not.
+Green The timescale or target has been met as per expectations Amber There has been minor slippage against timescale or minor allow us to say whether the target has been reached or not.